j2store/userguide/sobipro.md

 ![](step_8.png)

 ###Enabling Application in the section
-* Click on the Application sections Tab -> Applications ,   you can see the list of application.Enable the J2Store   Application.
+* Click on the Application Sections Tab -> Applications ,   you can see the list of application.Enable the J2Store   Application.

 ![](step_12.png)